-The last several years have been periodically marked by political and economic concerns, including the ongoing COVID-19 pandemic, decreased consumer confidence, the effects of international conflicts such as the war between Russia and Ukraine, tariffs, energy costs and inflation.
+The last several years have been periodically marked by political and economic concerns, including the COVID-19 pandemic, decreased consumer confidence, the effects of international conflicts such as the wars between Russia and Ukraine and between Israel and Hamas, tariffs, energy costs and inflation.
 This instability can make it extremely difficult for our customers, our vendors and us to accurately forecast and plan future business activities, and could cause constrained spending on our services, delays and a lengthening of our business development efforts, the demand for more favorable pricing or other terms, and/or difficulty in collection of our accounts receivable.
 Our government clients may face budget deficits that prohibit them from funding proposed and existing projects.
-Further, ongoing economic instability in the global markets, including from the ongoing COVID-19 pandemic, supply chain disruptions, rising inflation and interest rates and the war between Russia and Ukraine, could limit our ability to access the capital markets at a time when we would like, or need, to raise capital, which could have an impact on our ability to react to changing business conditions or new opportunities.
+Further, ongoing economic instability in the global markets, including from the COVID-19 pandemic, supply chain disruptions, rising inflation and interest rates and the wars between Russia and Ukraine and between Israel and Hamas, could limit our ability to react to changing business conditions or new opportunities.
 If economic conditions remain uncertain or weaken, or government spending is reduced, our revenue and profitability could be adversely affected.